zdravkov/kendo-docs/api/web/treeview.md

 ### checkboxes `Boolean|Object`

-If `true` or an object, renders checkboxes beside each treeview item.
+If `true` or an object, renders checkboxes beside each node.

 #### Example - show node checkboxes